RockyTV/AutoUpdater/README.md

 #### Installation

 Installation is simple.
-Just download the latest release, and extract the file to your server folder.
+Just download the latest [release](https://github.com/RockyTV/AutoUpdater/releases), and extract the file to your server folder.

+#### Credits

+* **godarklight** for his stumbling work with DMPUpdater and DarkMultiPlayer